coolcarly/coolcarly.github.io/blog/2024/June/sourdough-pastry.md

 title: Sourdough pastry
 date_created: 2024-06-26
 date: 2024-06-26
-Tags: [cooking, my vegetarian cookbook, sourdough starter, sourdough discard, pancakes]
+tags: [cooking, my vegetarian cookbook, sourdough starter, sourdough discard, pancakes]
 ---

 What can we do with sourdough discard?
 I would hate to waste my sourdough discards, which is why I have been searching for different things to do with it.
 Did you know that discard lasts for a few days in the fridge?
 This recipe uses a 2 day old discard.